AditiKanwar/OIC-SN/README.md

 Get Obtain the pre-trained BERT model and convert it to Pytorch, then specify the path of the uncased-bert model as the "bert_model" parameter in the init_parameter.py file.

 # Run Instructions
-Run using script files present in script folder.
+Run using script files present in scripts folder.

 *default values mentioned in experimental settings are hardcoded, can be changed according to requirement.